Frustrated Quantum Magnetism on Complex Networks: What Sets the Total Spin: Exact solution for the wheel graph

 for the rapidities $\lambda_i$, $i=1, 2, \dots, N_{\downarrow} = N_b/2 - S_b$, where $I_i = i - (N_{\downarrow}+1)/2$ for even $N_b$ and $i - (N_{\downarrow}+1 \pm 1)/2$ for odd $N_b$ \cite{supp_Karbach1995}, whereupon $E_b = N_b/4 - \sum_i 2/(4 \lambda_i^2 + 1)$.
 The two sets of $\{I_i\}$ for odd $N_b$ are degenerate in energy \cite{supp_Barwinkel2000}.
 The ground-state spins are obtained by minimizing $E$ in Eq.~\eqref{suppeq:Ewheel} over all quantum numbers $S_b = N_b/2, N_b/2-1, \dots$ and $S_c = N_c/2, N_c/2-1, \dots$.

 Figures~\ref{suppfig:wheel}(b) and \ref{suppfig:wheel}(c) show that the resulting phase diagram differs qualitatively for $N_c = 2$ and $N_c = 3$.
-As explained in the main text, this is because for odd $N_c$ one cannot have $S_c = 0$, which leads to a stepwise fall of $S_b$ as $J_b$ is increased relative to $J$.
+This is because for odd $N_c$ one cannot have $S_c = 0$, which leads to a stepwise fall of $S_b$ as $J_b$ is increased relative to $J$.
 To understand this feature more precisely we consider the energy as a function of $S_b$ for a given $S_c < S_b$,

 where $f_{\downarrow} \coloneqq 1 - 2 S_b / N_b$ is twice the fraction of $\downarrow$ spins in the ring, and $\Tilde{E}_b \coloneqq 4 E_b / N_b$.
 For large $S_b$ (small $f_{\downarrow}$) one can write $\Tilde{E}_b \approx 1 - 4 f_{\downarrow} + \eta f_{\downarrow}^3$, where $\eta \sim O(1)$ [Fig.~\ref{suppfig:wheel}(d)], which predicts the minimum energy for